dustinrhollar/maple_vk_engine/README.md

 By default, the Application unity file will be the example project.
 To include one's own project, edit `unity.cpp` to include the desired unity file.

-## Engine Features

-Rught now, the engine does not contain many flashy features worth showing off.
-In fact, you could probably call Maple the most robust triangle renderer of all time.
-Nonetheless, there are some interesting features working behind the scenes.

-### Memory Management

-### Entity-Component-System

-### Rendering Architecture

-### Maple Config Langauge

 ## Dependencies

 One of the primary goals of the engine is to keep the number of dependencies to a minimum.
 However, there are some aspects of development that can be sped up considerably when using a third party library.
 Here is a list of dependencies for the engine